10 Best places to live in Baja California (2024)

 8. Cabo San Lucas

-Collectively known as “Los Cabos,” San Jose Del Cabo and Cabo San Lucas are two towns at the southern end of the Baja California Peninsula that are located about 20 miles apart.
+Collectively known as “Los Cabos,” San Jose Del Cabo and Cabo San Lucas are two towns at the southern end of the Baja California Peninsula that are about 20 miles apart.

-Learn about the best food tours in Cabo San Lucas
+✅Learn about the best food tours in Cabo San Lucas

-Cabo is the best-connected destination in Baja California with dozens of daily flights to the United States, Canada, and Mexico from San Jose Del Cabo International Airport (SJD).
+On the upside, Cabo is the best-connected destination in Baja California with dozens of daily flights to the United States, Canada, and Mexico from San Jose Del Cabo International Airport (SJD).

 Cabo has many American chain restaurants, shopping malls, and stores, so you will have many familiar places at your fingertips.
 It also has several major hospitals in the area, so if you need good healthcare options, it might be a good option.